I’m Pregnant, and I’m Bleeding. Should I Be Concerned?

 - Strong cramping

-If you’re experiencing vaginal bleeding with no cramping or only light cramping, you’re likely not miscarrying.
-The bleeding may very well stop on its own while the pregnancy continues.
+If you’re bleeding with no cramping, or only light cramping, you’re probably not having a miscarriage.
+The bleeding may very well clear up on its own, while the pregnancy continues.

-Another possible cause of vaginal bleeding is an ectopic pregnancy.
-This is a condition in which the fertilized egg has implanted in the fallopian tube, instead of in the womb.
-This is a potentially life-threatening condition, because as the fertilized egg starts to divide and grow, it will likely rupture the fallopian tube, causing massive internal bleeding.
-An ectopic pregnancy is not a viable pregnancy, and must be treated right away.
+An ectopic pregnancy is another possible cause of vaginal bleeding.
+This is a life-threatening condition, in which the fertilized egg has implanted in the Fallopian tube, instead of in the womb.
+As the fertilized egg begins to divide and grow, it can rupture the Fallopian tube, causing massive internal bleeding.
+An ectopic pregnancy is not a viable pregnancy, and must be removed right away.

 Symptoms of an ectopic pregnancy include: